 Pit Boss by Dansons, makers of the popular Louisiana Grills, has moved quickly into the growing pellet smoker arena dominated by Traeger.
 Danson's strategy to create a likeness of Traeger at a much lower price apparently worked.
 Pit Boss offers four respectable smokers that look and act a lot like Traegers at well below Traeger prices.
 Although overall construction appears pretty good, we all know you don't get something for nothing and the warranties may be indicative: Pit Boss one year, Traeger three years.
 Given the price difference, however, it's not useful to make apples to apples comparisons.
 For those who want a pellet smoker, but don't have a budget for Traeger, Pit Boss is a good option.
-That said, don't pay MSRP.
-Discounts are to be had on the entire PB line.

 New to the pellet smoker BBQ revolution?
 Wanna know why they are worth the extra cost?
 Click here to get a better understanding of how they work.